tarreislam/Autoit-Socket-IO/readme.md

  * Removed `_Io_setEventPostScript` and `_Io_setEventPretScript` in favor of `_Io_RegisterMiddleware`
  * Improved documentation (It still needs some love though)
  * Improved the verbosity of `_Io_DevDebug`
- * Rewrote all example scripts, they grouped by complexity "beginner", "intermediate", "advanced"